Police admit youth died in firing by them, say cop acted in self-defence

 Police had said only protesters used firearms in the violence last Thursday, and then after the Friday prayers.
 They said 288 policemen have been injured across the state, including 62 who suffered firearm injuries.
 Police claimed over 700 live and empty cartridges were seized.

-Earlier, a video surfaced showing a police sub-inspector purportedly loading his pistol, amid the sound of gunfire.
-The video appeared to be from Yateemkhana area in Kanpur.
 Another video, purportedly related to the violence earlier at Aligarh Muslim University, shows students pushing at the campus gate.
-The protesters are apparently trying to get out as the police try to confine them to campus.
+The protesters are apparently trying to get out as police try to confine them to the campus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)